• Skip to primary navigation

 Bowl with onions in chili paste

-• Take a jar (700 ml or more) and add some allspice berries, black peppercorn and a bay leaf at the bottom.
+• Take a jar (700 ml or more) and add some allspice berries, black peppercorn, sliced chilies, and a bay leaf at the bottom.
 Then add some of the onions before adding the first cheese wheel.
 Gently press down on the cheese wheel before repeating this step.
+Layer more allspice berries, peppercorns, chilies and a bay leaf on top plus some onions.

-• Continue layering with the second cheese wheel and finally, top the jar with the rest of the onions and other layering ingredients.
+• Continue layering with the second cheese wheel and finally, top the jar with the rest of the onions, allspice, peppercorns, chilies, and bay leaf.

 • Slowly fill the jar with oil, stopping halfway through to shake the jar so the oil can get through small areas.
 Close the jar tightly once filled and place in the refrigerator for at least 3 days before eating.